Ashwagandha

 Liquid Extracts and Tinctures

-Liquid extracts and tinctures offer another easy-to-dose possibility.
+Liquid extracts and tinctures offer another convenient dosage option.
 You can either swallow them whole or stir them into your favorite beverages.

 They do not require water to consume, making them ideal for individuals with special needs.